abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 this perception to mind, then the more real it will become for us.
 Paradoxically, this reflection can bring up a sense of ease and calm.
-This settled quality arises from insight into the characteristics of *anicca*and *anattā,*impermanence and not-self.
+This settled quality arises from insight into the characteristics of *anicca* and *anattā*, impermanence and not-self.
 Both characteristics become more apparent and real so that when serious illness or imminent death approaches there will be a familiarity with the nature of one's finite existence.
 The more those familiar feelings can be brought in,